-In the Dr. Julian G. Bruce St. George Island State Park, which extends along the eastern 8.4 miles of St. George Island between DEP reference monuments R105 and R149, major beach and dune erosion (Condition IV) was sustained (Figure 76).
+In the Dr. Julian G. Bruce St. George Island State Park, which extends along the eastern 8.4 miles of St. George Island between R105 and R149, major beach and dune erosion (Condition IV) was sustained (Figure 86).

+Figure 86.
+Dunes leveled across St. George Island State Park.

 Near the state park entrance at R105.4 and R106, large storm tide runout channels cross the beach and dune region gulfward of the park road.
 This area was a region of large washover fans where the storm surge flowed across the island into St. George Sound.
 This same area experienced similar flooding impacts during Hurricanes Agnes (1972), Elena and Kate (1985), and Dennis (2005).
 Between R110 and R117 at East Slough, extensive washover fans exist where the storm surge flowed across this narrow segment of the island.
-Similar to along East Gulf Beach Drive, the park segment between the two high public use areas at East Slough (R117.5) and Sugar Hill (R128), has a generally continuous elongated meandering lake both gulfward and landward of the park road left from the entrapment of the storm surge between the primary dune field and a more landward ancient dune field.
+Similar to conditions along East Gulf Beach Drive, the park segment between the two high public use areas at East Slough (R117.5) and Sugar Hill (R128), has a generally continuous elongated meandering lake both gulfward and landward of the park road left from the entrapment of the storm surge, between the primary dune field and a more landward ancient dune field.
 Several more storm tide runout channels cross the beach and dune region gulfward of the park road along this stretch between East Slough and Sugar Hill.
-East of Sugar Hill between DEP reference monuments R128 and R149 at the eastern end of St. George Island, there was nearly total inundation of the island during the storm surge, which leveled the dunes and left large washover deposits.
+East of Sugar Hill between R128 and R149 at the eastern end of St. George Island, there was nearly total inundation of the island during the storm surge, which leveled the dunes and left large washover deposits.

 To the east of St. George Island and East Pass, Dog Island (R150-R192) sustained major beach and dune erosion (Condition IV).
-The two narrow segments of western Dog Island between DEP reference monuments R155-R160 and between R165-R169 were inundated by the storm surge, causing further deflation of these narrow island segments with substantial sediment transport into the St. George Sound side of the island.
-This overwash and landward beach migration has uncovered historical 19th century shipwrecks and remnants of a commercial dock in the vicinity of R158, which was destroyed in the "Carrabelle Hurricane" of 1899.
-Along much of the remainder of the island, the vegetation line retreated as much as 50 feet and greater.
+The two narrow segments of western Dog Island between R155-R160 and between R165-R169 were inundated by the storm surge, causing further deflation of these narrow island segments with substantial sediment transport into the St. George Sound side of Dog Island (Figure 87).